 There will be no physical/verbal intimidation or racial/ethnic discrimination/harassment against any Ambridge Area High School student/teacher.
 Sexual harassment, bullying, and hazing are not permitted.
-Students who violate this policy will be disciplined by the administration and may face legal charges.
-The violations include discrimination based on sex, gender identity, and sexual orientation.
-A copy of the policy is attached.
+Students who violate this

 GAMBLING

 Any form of gambling is prohibited.
 Money or materials will be confiscated.
 Appropriate discipline will be assigned.